moayadnajd/OpenRXV/README.md

 - docker-compose 1.24+
 - [dspace-statistics-api](https://github.com/ilri/dspace-statistics-api) (optional, for item views and downloads)

+## Configuration
+Configuration of repositories and metadata to harvest is in `backend/config/index.json`.
+Mappings of equivalent metadata values — for example "Kenya" and "KENYA" — is in `backend/config/mapping.json`.

 ## Build and Run
 After you have satisfied the requirements you can clone this repository and build the project: